DylanYasen/gehmi-frontend-interview/README.md

 # GEHMI Engineering
 ##### Frontend Dev Interview Test:
  - Use React with ES6 to implement the given design
- - Following [React Bootstrap](https://react-bootstrap.github.io/components.html) components can be used for responsiveness -- Grid
+ - Use [React Bootstrap](https://react-bootstrap.github.io/components.html) components for responsive implementation
- -- Row
- -- Col
  - Work under src/routes/home directory, don't need to worry about the project structure

 ##### Goal